Submitting a detailed research plan

 • Genomics England’s readiness to provide necessary resources to support proposed research

 • Genomics England can provide guidance to the funding bodies to maximise opportunities for future grant awards.

 Detailed research plans are first reviewed both internally by Genomics England staff and externally by one member of the Science Advisory Committee (SAC).

 The application together with the reviews are then assessed by the SAC.
 The committee evaluates whether the proposed research adds value to the programme and is collaborative and inclusive.
 They also evaluate its feasibility given availability of bioinformatics resources and informatics infrastructure.

 Once approved by the SAC, proposals are reviewed by the Access Review Committee (ARC) to assess whether ethical and responsible use of genomic and clinical data is proposed.
 They also determine whether it adheres to the acceptable uses of data access outlined in the 100,000 Genomes Project Protocol and includes patient and participants.
 This committee holds the final decision on each domain’s access to the database.

 How is the detailed research plan different from the expression of interest / GeCIP domain application form?

 To form a GeCIP domain, research groups were asked to complete a domain application form.
 Calls to form new GeCIP domains may be issued as and when needed.

 Domain applications were reviewed by the Chief Scientist and the Science Advisory Board.
-Applicants are asked to demonstrate:
+Applicants were asked to demonstrate:

-For more information about forming a GeCIP domain, see the GeCIP guidance document.
+For more information about forming a GeCIP domain, see the GeCIP guidance document (opens as PDF).